mui/material-ui/docs/src/pages/learn/basics/setting-up-mui/setting-up-mui.md

 <p class="description">Setting up MUI is easy, just follow the steps bellow.</p>

-## Install MUI
+## Installing MUI

-To install and save the bare minimum need for MUI to work, run:
+Start by copying the installation command below to install the library in your project.
+You can choose npm or yarn, what's best for you.

 ```sh
 // with npm